tunstead, great rocks, limestone trains, peak forest, ICI

 Its April 22nd 1977 as an un-identified Class 25 heads west past Northenden with a train of loaded ICI limestone hoppers.
 It appears the train is loaded to at least eighteen wagons, approximately 1,250 tons.

-The geological construction of the northern areas of Derbyshire reveal a dominance of gritstone, shale & limestone.
+The geological construction of the northern areas of Derbyshire reveals a dominance of gritstone, shale & limestone.
 All have their uses, but it is perhaps the quarrying of limestone that has had the most significant impact on this area.
-One of the earliest recorded users of this limestone were the Romans using it for construction and the making of mortar & cement.
+One of the earliest recorded users of this limestone were the Romans who uesd it for construction and the making of mortar & cement.
 The very pure content of this Derbyshire limestone (high in calcium carbonate) had, by the 16th Century made it particularly desireable for use in agriculture, achieved by burning the limestone in lime kilns.
 It was also used in lead smelting.
-The Industrial Revolution with its canal and railway building eras allowed for the easier movement of this bulky product,
+The Industrial Revolution with its canal and railway building eras allowed for the easier movement of this bulky product, whilst in 1929 Imperial Chemical Industries Ltd focused on the development of a quarry at Tunstead, incorporating a crushing plant and lime kilns.
+The company was looking to find a reliable source to supply limestone of a high purity to its three high volume facilities in Northwich, Cheshire.

-so much so that by 1951 1.5 million tons was being taken out of the ground.
+By 1951 1.5 million tons of limestone was being taken out of the ground.
+Tunstead would become the largest limestone quarry in Europe.
 Over half of this was for use as aggregate (road & building construction), whilst the bulk of the remainder was consumed by the cement and chemical industries.

 For D5274 - D5279 these new locomotives had only been released from Derby Works after they had successfully completed several test runs including one with a set of empty coaching stock.
 The test was made to Corby and back, D5274 made the run on May 29th 1964, D5275 on June 1st, D5276 on June 9th, D5278 with D5280 on June 10th and D5279 on June 8th.